jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 There are two versions of the Enneagram theory.
 The first dates from 2010, and this version was improved in 2012.
 The improved version is selected by default with the checkbox **Updated version**.
 If you uncheck this box, you will get the results according to the older 2010 version.

 Any change automatically triggers a recalculation.

+Click the button **Export Figure** to save a high quality image of the Enneagram figure to your disk.
+The image will be in PNG-format and can be used in a word processor, website or just be printed.